ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ## Tiered and custom file storage profiles
 {: #fs-v2-profiles}

 In the following section, you can find information about the file share profiles (general purpose, 5-iops, 10-iops, or custom) that were used in the beta release of zonal file shares.
-New file shares can be provisioned with only the defined performance profiles.
+As of 08 August 2023, zonal file shares can be provisioned with only the defined performance profile.
 To access the newest features, you must change the IOPS profile of your share to dp2.
 {: deprecated}

 ### IOPS tiers